Rhode Island FC to play inaugural season at Bryant

 SMITHFIELD, R.I.
-(WPRI) — While construction continues on the Stadium at Tidewater Landing, Rhode Island FC announced Friday they will play its inaugural season at Bryant University.
+(WPRI) — While construction continues on the Stadium at Tidewater Landing, Rhode Island FC announced Friday it will play its inaugural season at Bryant University.

 The state’s new minor league will host all of its USL Championship 2024 season home games at Bernie Stadium.